matercomus/AI_Project_2020/README.md

 ## Particularities of our implementation

-For this implementation of the game, we mostly followed the rules described in the above link, with a few caveats:
+For this implementation of the game, we followed the rules described in the above link, with a few caveats:
 * Partial information about the state of the deck is updated automatically, so you don't have to keep track of it yourself.
 * In the same vein, it is not the player's responsibility to keep track of their (and their enemy's) points, as it would be in regular Schnapsen.
 This is done automatically through the game engine, which also removes the aspect of having to declare that you have reached 66 points in order to win the game.
-* "Closing the talon" is not implemented in order to have a clear separation between the imperfect information and the perfect information parts of the game, and also in order to avoid further increasing the branching factor.
+* "Closing the talon" is not implemented in order to have a clear separation between the perfect and imperfect information parts of the game, and also in order to avoid further increasing the branching factor.
 * Scoring is implemented as the rules would suggest.
 A player can receive 1-3 points for winning a round, depending on the score differential.
 However, play.py and tournament.py play the game only in terms of these rounds, not in terms of a "full game" described as playing rounds until one player reaches 7 points.

 ## Technical requirements